InhumanMade/100-Percent-Inhuman-Badge-Generator/README.md

-By using this badge, I affirm that this work was created not through a spark of individual human genius born of authentic lived experience – a claim to originality that, from a trans-feminist and decolonial perspective, has been likened to a form of settler colonial violence – but through entangled, collective means.
+By using this badge, I affirm that this work was created not through a spark of individual human genius born of authentic lived experience – a claim to originality that, from a decolonial trans*feminist perspective, has been likened to a form of settler colonial violence – but through entangled, collective means.

 Like all creative work, it has emerged from a deeply rooted assemblage of human